Confucian Analects, Titbits ☼Quotations are from Arthur Waley's translation (2007). Book data is further down.

 Confucius believed that ren could best be cultivated by the self-discipline involved in cultivating one's understanding of li, that is, various forms of propriety, showing respect and adhering to roles (Analects 3.3).
 Confucius and his followers taught that public cultivation of li brought about a well-ordered society (Analects 2.3).
 In Confucian philosophy there are five sets of relationships to take into account: ruler to ruled; father to son; husband to wife; elder brother to younger brother; and, friend to friend.

-- in part from li to ren, from conform propriety to an inward sense of virtue.
+Deep cultivation - in part from li to ren, that is, from conform propriety to an inward sense of virtue.

-In the Analects li manages one's relationship with one's family and close community, and ren governs one's interactions with many.
+Arenas of tact: In the Analects, li manages one's relationship with one's family and close community, and ren governs one's interactions with many.

 Confucius believed that a good ruler would be self-disciplined, would govern his subjects through education and by his own example, and would seek to correct his subjects with love and concern (Analects 2.3; see also 13.6).

 "Good government consists in the ruler being a ruler, the minister being a minister, the father being a father, and the son being a son" (Analects 12.11).

 The concept of de or te